ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-hba-delete](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-hba-delete-en.png)

-❶ If you select the user you want to delete and click on **Delete**, Delete confirmation pop-up window appears.
+❶ If you select the user you want to delete and click on **Delete**, the **Delete confirmation** pop-up window appears.
 ❷ Deleted rules must apply access control settings to DB instances by clicking on **Apply Changes**.

 ## Modify DB Instance

-You can easily change various items in DB instance created through console.
+You can easily change various items in DB instance created through the console.
 The change items you request are applied to DB instances sequentially.
 If a restart is required during the application process, apply all changes and restart the DB instance.
 Items that cannot be changed and that require a restart are as follows.

 | Items                     | Whether able to change or not | Whether need to restart or not                                 |
 |---------------------------|-------------------------------|----------------------------------------------------------------|